Brett Ratner: Directing

 Ratner began directing music videos in the 1990s.
 When he was a sophomore at New York University Tisch Schools of the Arts, he was manager and executive producer for B.M.O.C.
 (Big Man On Campus), one of the first white rap groups.
 While a student at NYU, he released his first short film Whatever Happened to Mason Reese?.
 The rap group Public Enemy attended the film's premiere and asked Ratner to make the group's music videos.
 Ratner did the debut videos for Prime Minister Pete Nice before working with Redman, LL Cool J, Heavy D and Wu-Tang Clan.
-He has also directed music videos for artists such as Mariah Carey Madonna, Miley Cyrus, Jay-Z and was scheduled to direct a video for Michael Jackson before its production was cancelled.
-He directed Carey's "We Belong Together", "I Still Believe", "Obsessed" and "Heartbreaker" among others.
+He has directed music videos for artists such as Mariah Carey Madonna, Miley Cyrus, Jay-Z and was scheduled to direct a video for Michael Jackson before its production was cancelled.
+He directed Carey's "We Belong Together", "I Still Believe", "Obsessed" and "Heartbreaker" and others.

 Ratner had his motion picture debut when he directed Money Talks in 1997.
 The film, an action-comedy about a con-man accused of organizing a prison break, was Ratner's first collaboration with comedian Chris Tucker.
 The film's budget was $25 million.

-In 1998, he directed Rush Hour, the action-comedy starring Jackie Chan and Chris Tucker, which was released in September 1998 and went on to become the studio's highest-grossing film and the highest grossing comedy at the time.
-Ratner uses music on the set to inspire the production, and when filming Rush Hour, a Michael Jackson song he played for inspiration ended up in the movie after Chris Tucker began dancing in the middle of a scene.
+In 1998, he directed Rush Hour, an action-comedy starring Jackie Chan and Chris Tucker, which was released in September 1998 and went on to become the studio's highest-grossing film and the highest grossing comedy at the time.
+Ratner uses music on the set to inspire the production, and when filming Rush Hour, a Michael Jackson song he played for inspiration ended up in the film after Chris Tucker began dancing in the middle of a scene.

 Ratner directed The Family Man, a drama starring Nicolas Cage, in 2000.

 In 2001, Ratner directed Rush Hour 2.
-In 2002, he directed the prequel to Silence of the Lambs, Red Dragon, about Hannibal Lecter.
+In 2002, he directed Red Dragon, the prequel to The Silence of the Lambs, about Hannibal Lecter.

 In 2004, Ratner directed After the Sunset, starring Pierce Brosnan and Salma Hayek.
 The action comedy film revolves around a master thief pulling off one last big score, with an FBI agent in hot pursuit.

 In 2006, Ratner directed X-Men: The Last Stand, then directed Rush Hour 3, which was released in 2007.

 Ratner directed a television commercial for Wynn Las Vegas featuring Steve Wynn on top of Encore Las Vegas in 2008.

-In the same year, Ratner also directed the ensemble comedy caper Tower Heist, starring Ben Stiller and Eddie Murphy.
-The film was originally based on an idea from Eddie Murphy titled 'Trump Heist' and was about disgruntled employees of Donald Trump planning to rob Trump Tower, though references to Trump were later removed from the film.
+In the same year, Ratner directed the ensemble comedy caper Tower Heist, starring Ben Stiller and Eddie Murphy.
+The film was originally based on an idea from Eddie Murphy titled 'Trump Heist' and was about disgruntled employees of Donald Trump planning to rob Trump Tower, though references to Trump were removed from the film.

-In early 2021, Ratner announced that he will direct a long-gestated Milli Vanilli biopic, which would be his first project since 2014's Hercules, for Millennium Media.
+In early 2021, Ratner announced that he will direct a long-gestated Milli Vanilli biopic, which would be his first project since Paramount's 2014 film Hercules for Millennium Media.
 In February 2021, Millennium Media stated it would not be moving forward with Ratner's project.